ReactTraining/react-media/README.md

 }
 ```

+If you render a `<Media>` component on the server, it always matches.

 If you use a regular React element as `children` it will be rendered if the query matches.
-However, *please note that when using this API you may end up creating a bunch of elements that won't ever actually be rendered to the page*.
-Thus, the `render` or `children` (as a function) props are the preferred API.
+However, *you may end up creating a bunch of elements that won't ever actually be rendered to the page* (i.e. you'll do a lot of unnecessary `createElement`s on each `render`).
+Thus, a `children` **function** is the preferred API.

+For the common case of "only render something when the media query matches", you can use a `render` prop that is only called if the query matches.

 ```js
 import React from 'react'